How it works

 Allocation of IP Addresses

 Internet Corporation for Assigned Names and Numbers distributes autonomous system numbers and blocks of IP addresses among RIRs.
 Then RIRs send them to providers which assign autonomous system numbers and IP addresses to their customers.

-The assigned IP-address doesn’t depend on user’s local IP-address.
+The assigned IP address doesn’t depend on the user’s local IP address.
 As a router is always a part of several networks, every routing port works with an individual IP address.
 The endpoint can also belong to several IP networks.
-In this case a device can have several IP addresses corresponding to the number of network connections.
+In this case, a device can have several IP addresses corresponding to the number of network connections.
 That’s why an IP address refers to a certain network connection and not to a separate router or a computer.